 We are working in partnership with several organisations to deliver projects as part of our vision to create integrated, empowered and inclusive communities in Walsall.
 These projects aim to improve social mixing and break down barriers to integration in different ways.
-Although some of our projects have now finished, we still encourage you to get involved.
+Although most of our projects have now finished, we still encourage you to get involved with these organisations.
 You can find contact details for each organisation on their respective pages.

 If you have any questions about our projects, please get in touch with us.

 Walsall Arts for All